ifiokjr/gelx/readme.md

 - `lint:all`: Lint all project files.
 - `lint:clippy`: Check rust clippy lints.
 - `lint:format`: Check all formatting is correct.
-- `setup:ci`: Setup the github ci environment.
+- `setup:ci`: Setup the GitHub ci environment.
 - `setup:helix`: Setup the helix editor for development.
 - `setup:vscode`: Setup the vscode editor for development.
 - `test:all`: Test all project files.